pedropinhal/shopping-cart-api/README.md

 Authentication - Authorization
 Throughout this example we consider authentication - authorization functionality to exist and to be provided by a separate microservice.
 Therefore, a JWT token (or some other token) is supposedly provided by this microservice and included in the Authorization header in all HTTP requests.

+Validation
+Due to time constraints, there is no validation behaviour.
+It is fairly simple to introduce a validation behaviour into the mediator pipeline to validate requests.

 ## HTTP Methods

 ### Create Cart